Your privacy matters to us.

 13. where we store your personal data

-13.1 All information you provide to us is stored on secure servers with Amazon Web Services (AWS), [which are based within the United Kingdom.]
+13.1 All information you provide to us is stored on secure servers with Microsoft Azure and Amazon Web Services, [which are based within the United Kingdom.]

 13.2 From time to time your personal data may also be processed by staff operating outside the European Economic Area (EEA) who work for us or for one of our suppliers.
 Such staff may be engaged in, among other things, the processing of your payment details and the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.

 13.3 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: